It is as natural to man to die as to be born; and to a little infant, perhaps, the one is as painful as the other. ~Francis Bacon, Of Death

 “Was blind, but now I see.” ~John Newton, Amazing Grace

 Carl Sagan’s book, Broca’s Brain, is a collection of articles he wrote between 1974 and 1979.
 I will be discussing the final chapter, titled The Amniotic Universe.
-I originally read the article, in condensed version, in Reader’s Digest, decades ago.
-I’ve just downloaded a copy of Broca’s Brain and, this time, read the unadulterated version of The Amniotic Universe.
+I originally read a condensed version of the article in Reader’s Digest, decades ago.
+I’ve recently downloaded a copy of Broca’s Brain and, this time, read the unadulterated version of The Amniotic Universe.

-Sagan draws speculative parallels between the birth experience (as outlined by Stanislav Grof’s 4 perinatal stages) and a number of various other facts related to: near death experiences (NDEs), Eastern and Western religions, psychedelic drugs (like LSD), limits on Einstein’s imagination, cosmological models and space exploration.
+Sagan draws speculative parallels between the birth experience (as outlined by Stanislav Grof’s 4 perinatal stages) and a variety of interesting factors related to: near death experiences (NDEs), Eastern and Western religions, psychedelic drugs (like LSD), limits on Einstein’s imagination, cosmological models and space exploration.
 He argues that the birth experience is profound and stays with us as a vague, subliminal, memory that affects us in subtle ways.

 The amniotic universe is, of course, the world of the womb – where every need is automatically taken care of.
 This perfect environment, dark and stable, is dramatically different from the outside world.
 Sagan thinks we might be recalling this embryonic period when we describe feeling “at one with the universe” during a spiritual experience, out-of-body experience, near-death experience or when under the influence of a psychoactive drug.